 United Way of the Brazos Valley is proud to support local organizations who serve our community.
-There are various opportunities available to take part in our grant process.
+Organizations are encouraged to apply for funding through the various grant opportunities.

 United Way of the Brazos Valley is not accepting applications for Community Impact Grants at this time.